 Expand your portfolio with graphic design internships

 A graphic design internship can be a great way to expand your portfolio.
 That is particularly important if you only have student projects in your collection.
 Having a portfolio piece that shows you have worked on real projects with paying clients is invaluable.
 Your future employers will love that you have a proven track record of delivering a quality project on time.
 Ask the company you are interning for if you can use the plans you have assisted on in your portfolio.
 While you are at it, don't be afraid to ask them for a letter of recommendation to go with the portfolio sample.

 Stay connected with your employer

-It is essential to keep in contact with the company you interned at.
+It is essential to keep in contact with the company you interned.
 First of all to keep them as part of your professional network.
 You never know what opportunities might pop up in the future.
-If they were impressed with your efforts, they might ask you to join them for another project.
+They will ask you to join them for other projects if you will impress them with your efforts.
 But they would probably also want to know how you fare in your career.
 If you do well, they would want to see that they had a hand in helping you succeed.